0xw3n/DVT-homestaker-curriculum/keystore-generation-and-mev-boost/validator-key-generation.md

 Download the latest version of the Ethereum validator deposit key generation binary file [here](https://github.com/ethereum/staking-deposit-cli/releases) and verify the checksum of the downloaded zipped file.

+Note: depending on where you are downloading the file, you will have to amend all the following commands below. (eg. Mac OS version is staking_deposit-cli-fdab65d-darwin-amd64.tar.gz)

 ```sh
 cd
 curl -LO https://github.com/ethereum/staking-deposit-cli/releases/download/v2.7.0/staking_deposit-cli-fdab65d-linux-amd64.tar.gz